Apply now and start September 2020

 The course will provide you with the knowledge and practical skills to develop a client brief from design concept to practical implementation.
 The four main themes of design, user interaction, web, and digital media run throughout this degree and are underpinned by technical and professional skills, to increase your employability upon graduation.

 You will take part in an interdisciplinary first year, where you will start to develop your creative, practical and professional skills in digital graphics techniques and software development for digital media, supplemented by collaborative and professional skills, problem-solving and modelling, and web development topics.

-You’ll further your design skills by studying design principles from initial concepts through to development and delivery.
-This will enable you to create highly interactive applications in a range of contexts incorporating 2D graphics and animation.
-There’s a strong emphasis on providing real-life experience with the introduction of client-based projects
+You will further your design skills by studying design principles from initial concepts through to development and delivery.
+This will enable you to create highly interactive applications in a range of contexts incorporating 2D graphics and animation, games development and dynamic web development.
+There is a strong emphasis on providing real-life experience with the introduction of client-based projects.

-You will expand your design and development skills into 3D graphics modelling to deliver expressive and engaging digital media solutions.
+You will expand your design and development skills into 3D graphics modelling and animation, underpinned by theoretical modules on prototyping, usability and project management.
+This will allow you to deliver expressive and engaging digital media solutions.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our Course and module disclaimer for more information.Detailed module information

 You will be taught through lectures, tutorials, and labs and have opportunities to learn from external speakers.
 You will also be supported through our online virtual learning environment, Campus Moodle, with access to a wide-variety of resources.
 Your theoretical content will be complemented by practical work, to support your academic development and provide opportunities to engage with real-world problems.

 Class size depends on the module but for Digital Media modules is typically from 20 – 40.